-Many of these "newbie" applicants have the same basic questions about their school and program choices.
-I’m going to use this month’s and next month’s columns to go over some of these issues.
+Many of these “newbie” applicants have the same basic questions about their school and program choices.
+I’m going to use this two-part article to go over some of these issues.

 Does the School Where I Get My MBA Really Matter?

 It does.
 Your post-MBA career will be influenced by the network of alumni and faculty your school introduces you to, the corporate recruiters it helps you access, and the name of the school that appears on your degree.

 Reasons to Attend a Top B-School

 There are a number of excellent reasons to consider getting your MBA from one of the top business schools: